Dylmoco/smoothr/storefronts/README.md

 `initCheckout` now mounts Stripe card fields automatically.
 Provide elements with the attributes `data-smoothr-card-number`, `data-smoothr-card-expiry` and `data-smoothr-card-cvc` where the fields should render.
 If any target is missing the script retries mounting every 200ms for up to five attempts.
+Attach `data-smoothr-checkout` to the checkout button only—placing this attribute on a wrapping container causes clicks anywhere in the container to trigger checkout.

 ## CI/CD